 How do I request a street tree?

-If you would like a new verge tree please send us an email or call 1300 422 664 during office hours.
+If you would like a new verge tree please fill out our online form here or send us an email or call 1300 422 664 during office hours.
 Please note: If you are a tenant, the City requires the owner of the property to authorise the street tree planting request.

 Tree planting requests are assessed against criteria outlined in the City’s Administration Policy Trees in Streets, Thoroughfares and Parks.

 Street tree requests have now closed for the winter planting season.
 If you would like to request a tree for 2019 feel free to submit a request.